 First, wasps tend to get more aggressive as the summer goes on.
-Yellow jackets, for example, will abandon their nest in the fall, but in the weeks leading up to that time, they can be really mean, attacking people and pets that dare to come into their area.
-If you have a nest in an area of high traffic, it really should be addressed, but if it is not bothering anyone, you can leave it alone and they will eventually go away on their own.
+Yellowjackets, for example, will abandon their nest in the fall, but in the weeks leading up to that time, they can be mean, attacking people and pets that dare to come into their area.
+If you have a nest in an area of high traffic, it really should be addressed, but if it is not bothering anyone, you can leave it alone, and they will eventually go away on their own.

 DIY Tips On Exterminating

-There are several store bought products that can get the job done, but you will have to do your own research on that front.
+Several store-bought products can get the job done, but you will have to do your research on that front.
 As a pest control company, we have access to products that you cannot buy at the store.
-The important part is where you spray them.
+The critical part is where you spray them.
 If you are dealing with a yellow jacket ground nest, watch and identify the hole that they fly into and spray this area thoroughly.
 The idea here is to infect as many of them as you can and let them take it deeper into the nest.
-There can be yellow jacket nests of up to 20,000 individuals!
+There can be yellowjacket nests of up to 20,000 individuals!

 How Much Does It Cost To Have An Exterminator To Exterminate Wasps?

 New Leaf Pest Control offers an online coupon price of just $98 to kill a wasp, hornet, or yellow jacket nest.
 So, if it is not worth the risk of getting stung and you want to make sure that it gets done right, please give us a call, and we would be happy to schedule a professional pest control technician to come to your property and exterminate the nest for you.